The following companies approached us to ensure their material consumption costs benchmarked that of the industry:

 India’s leading exporter, manufacturer and supplier of auto components - alternator, starter motor to OEM customers.

-Subsidiary of one of the world’s leading manufacturer of welding and corrosion protection material with a global outreach in around 25 countries
+Subsidiary of one of the world’s leading manufacturers of welding and corrosion protection material with a global outreach in around 25 countries.

-The companies in question did an extensive assessment on whether the proportion of own material consumption to total revenue was greater or less than the industry standards.
-It was revealed that the material to revenue ratio of the companies in question was higher in comparison to that of its peers.
-As a result, their gross margins were also significantly less relative to others.
+The companies in question extensively assessed whether the proportion of own material consumption to total revenue was greater or less than the industry standards.
+It was revealed that the material to revenue ratio of the companies in question was higher than that of their peers.
+However, as a result, their gross margins were also significantly less relative to others.

-The companies sought investigation of the reasons thereof, alongside validation of the existing bill of materials (BOMs) for the entire product range.
+The companies sought to investigate the reasons alongside validating the existing bill of materials (BOMs) for the entire product range.

 Following are the salient benefits of designing/ creating accurate BOMs:

-Offer a custom-made shopping list to the manufacturers, with the option to scale it up and down, based on company’s budgets.
+Offer a custom-made shopping list to the manufacturers, with the option to scale it up and down based on the company’s budgets.

-Lay the foundation for effective inventory management; the manufacturers can ensure that the stock is ordered only when it’s required, thereby avoiding excessive inventory holding costs.
+Lay the foundation for effective inventory management; the manufacturers can ensure that the stock is ordered only when required, thereby avoiding high inventory holding costs.

 Develop effective Material Requirement Planning (MRP) strategies – to enable quick decisions on whether to procure material outside or source it through in-house capacity.

-After rigorous deliberations and continuous collaboration with the clients for over a period of one and half-months, our team at Chandra Wadhwa & Co. implemented a comprehensive approach for BOM validation, which offered operational insights to the management for efficient decision making.
+After rigorous deliberations and continuous collaboration with the clients for over one and half months, our Chandra Wadhwa & Co. team implemented a comprehensive approach for BOM validation, which offered operational insights to the management for efficient decision making.

 The methodology followed was as under:

-Sample Selection: 80/20 rule of the pareto analysis was adopted, major products (Top 20% constituted 75% of the total revenue) were selected as samples for BOM validation
+Sample Selection: 80/20 rule of the Pareto principle was adopted, and major products (The top 20% constituted 75% of the total revenue) were selected as samples for BOM validation.

-Validation Impact: Product-wise summaries were prepared for evaluating the impact on cost and quantity.
-Along with this, list of redundant/ non-functional BOMs were prepared, and eventually mark out for deletion in ERP.
-List of non-moving/ slow-moving stock (NMS/ SMS) were mapped against respective BOM items to recalibrate BOMs (if required).
+Validation Impact: Product-wise summaries were prepared to evaluate the impact on cost and quantity.
+Along with this, a list of redundant/ non-functional BOMs was prepared and eventually marked out for deletion in ERP.
+A list of non-moving/ slow-moving stock (NMS/ SMS) was mapped against individual BOM items to recalibrate BOMs (if required).

-After comprehensive scrutiny of the products/ processes involved, following observations were highlighted to the Board:
+After comprehensive scrutiny of the products/ processes involved, the following observations were highlighted to the Board:

 Process wastages (like scrap, material obsolescence, etc.) were not incorporated in standard BOMs.

-Some BOM items were calculated based on a particular unit of measurement (UOM) but were actually consumed in other unit of measurement (UOM).
-Appropriate conversion factors had to be applied in the ERP system for accurate presentation
+Some BOM items were calculated based on a particular unit of measurement (UOM) but were consumed in another unit of measurement (UOM).
+Appropriate conversion factors had to be applied in the ERP system for accurate presentation.

 30-40% of the BOMs were to be recalibrated.
 Post recalibration, the material procurements were reassessed and curbed effectively.
-Operational wastages were also capped efficiently.
-As a consequence, the standards were closer to actuals and material costs was reduced ~(7-8) % of the total material consumption cost.
+As a result, operational wastages were also capped efficiently.
+Consequently, the standards were closer to actuals, and material costs were reduced ~ (7-8) % of the total material consumption cost.

-The main learning from the assignment was that the focus and priority of the management towards material consumption and bill of materials increased the accountability of the key stakeholders departments involved in the BOM designing and updation processes.
+The central learning from the assignment was that the focus and priority of the management towards material consumption and bill of materials increased the accountability of the critical stakeholders’ departments involved in the BOM designing and updating processes.

-1. ⌃ Understanding Bill of Material (BOM) in depth 🡕 A bill of materials (BOM) is a comprehensive list of parts, items, assemblies, subassemblies, intermediate assemblies, and other materials, required to create a product, as well as instructions required for gathering and using the required materials.
+1. ⌃ Understanding Bill of Material (BOM) in depth 🡕 A bill of materials (BOM) is a comprehensive list of parts, items, assemblies, subassemblies, intermediate assemblies, and other materials required to create a product, as well as instructions for gathering and using the materials needed.

-3. ⌃ The key stakeholders departments involved in BOM designing and updation processes include the following:
+3. ⌃ The key stakeholders’ departments involved in BOM designing and updating processes include the following: